Izmaylovsky Park: History of the park

 After the death of Aleksey Mikhailovich the estates were abandoned and a lot of the buildings and facilities fell into decline.
 When he was a child, Peter the Great used the territory and the gardens for his war games; the remains of the redoubts he built are still partially preserved.
 He also constructed a Prosyansky (Zhukovski) dam on the Serebryanka river to form a pond, which was later used for the trial sails of the botik “St. Nicholas” that Peter the Great discovered in Izmaylovo.

 In 1839, the mansion was used as a hospice and a house for the veterans of the war with Napoleon, as well as a shelter for the widows and a small school for their children.
 In 19th century a big effort was put into recovery and restoration of the forests and gardens on the territory of the future Izmaylovsky park that continued over the decades.

 In 1930, Izmaylovo was given an official status of the park and in 1939 it was renamed after J.V.
 Stalin.
 It was one of the best parks in USSR, with a lot of facilities, including a theatre and a cinema.
 The park’s giant territory allowed for more objects to be installed, thus a pond was to be created in the middle of the park, and a zoo in the eastern part of it.
 A giant central stadium also named after Stalin was supposed to be the highlight of the park infrastructure and the biggest stadium in the country.
 The construction, although started, was haltered by the Second World War and never finished.

 In 1944, an underground station “Izmaylovsky park” was built to allow good transportation links with the other parts of the city.
 In 1961 the park was renamed to Izmaylovsky park, falling in line with the general direction of the party against Stalin's cult of personality.
 The underground station was renamed in 2005 into Partizanskaya.

-The history of Izmaylovsky Park traces back to the 14th century, with the first mention of the village of Izmaylovo in chronicles from 1389.
-The area gained prominence when it became a country estate of the powerful Zakharyin-Yuriev boyar family between 1571 and 1585.
-Following this, ownership passed to the esteemed House of Romanov after 1585, marking a significant turning point in its development.